 To most Americans, the first Monday in September means a three-day weekend and the last hurrah of summer, a final outing at the shore before school begins, a family picnic.
 The federal Labor Day was signed into law by President Grover Cleveland during his second term in 1894.

-With the enormous stresses placed on working people with the Covid pandemic now in its third year, lives have been altered with no end in sight.
+With the enormous stresses placed on working people with the Covid pandemic and the changes in our working habits, lives have been altered with no end in sight.
 Work –labor– in America has been transformed.

 “Americans worked less last year on average, but that was because mass layoffs in the spring meant fewer people were working at all.
 Among those who kept their jobs, there was little change in the amount of time spent working in a given day — about seven and a half hours in 2020, the same as in 2019.”

 And as Nobel Prize-winning New York Times columnist Paul Krugman wrote in August 2021:

 “And workers are, it seems, willing to pay a price to avoid going back to the way things were.
 This may, by the way, be especially true for older workers, some of whom seem to have dropped out of the labor force.”

 But as workers have begun on a grassroots level to organize unions at such places REI, Trader Joe’s, Starbucks, Amazon warehouses, and a LA topless bar, and Hollywood writers have gone on strike, Labor suddenly has muscle.
 And for the first time in many years, Labor has a friend in the White House.